UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 # THUNDERMILL01: Electric Field Mill Sensor

 The THUNDERMILL01 is an advanced, high-precision electric field mill sensor developed for measuring static and semi-static electric fields.
-It offers consistent performance in stationary and portable setups in broad range of meteorological conditions.
+It offers consistent performance in stationary and portable setups in a broad range of meteorological conditions.
 Its robust design and precise measurement capabilities make it ideal for research institutions, meteorological monitoring, and industrial safety applications.

 ![THUNDERMILL01 mounted in mountains](THUNDERMILL01_mounted.jpg)

 ## What Does THUNDERMILL01 Measure?

 The THUNDERMILL01 sensor measures the strength and approximate direction of atmospheric electric fields.
 Atmospheric electric fields result from the distribution of electric charges within clouds, between clouds and the Earth's surface, and within hydrometeors.
-By monitoring these fields, THUNDERMILL01 provides data for enhancement of understanding storm dynamics, lightning activity, and evaluating the risk of electrical discharges.
+By monitoring these fields, THUNDERMILL01 provides data for the enhancement of understanding storm dynamics, lightning activity, and evaluating the risk of electrical discharges.
 It is particularly valuable for researchers investigating atmospheric phenomena and seeking insight into the electrical interactions occurring during weather events.

 ## Applications

 For detailed practical examples and operational scenarios, refer to [Use Cases Documentation](./usecases.md).
-Briefly, THUNDERMILL01 applications include:

 * **Meteorology:** Long-term monitoring and atmospheric analysis.
 * **Thunderstorm and Weather Research:** Detailed observation of storm-induced electric field variations.